textmagic/textmagic-rest-csharp-v2/docs/TextMagicApi.md

             var apiInstance = new TextMagicApi();
             var page = 56;  // int? | Fetch specified results page. (optional)  (default to 1)
-            var limit = 56;  // int? | The number of results per page. (optional)  (default to 10) var query = "A";  // string | Find contacts or lists by specified search query (optional)
+            var limit = 56;  // int? | The number of results per page. (optional)  (default to 10) var query = "A";  // string | Find contacts or lists by specified search query. (optional)

             try
             {